Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Results

 \subsection{RQ3: \rqthree}

-The ML pipeline outlines key stages of ML programs.
-We analyze the frequency of crashes occurring in these stages during ML development in notebooks and determine how often crashes in a certain stage involve ML bugs versus general Python bugs.
+The ML pipeline outlines the key stages of ML programs.
+We analyze the frequency of crashes occurring in these stages during ML development in notebooks and determine how often crashes in a certain stage involve ML bugs.
 The results are shown in \autoref{fig: res_rqthree}.